 SVT is a disorder that occurs when the electrical impulse in a person’s heart causes it to beat much faster than normal when they are not stressed, ill, or exerting themselves physically.
 The heart beats at a rate of 100 to 300 times per minute when this condition is active.
 Episodes can end without medical intervention, but some people require treatment to get the heart to beat at a normal rate again.

 People who take medications with stimulants in them are more likely to develop SVT.
 Treatment options include medication and vagal maneuvers.
 Vagal maneuvers, such as intentionally gagging or coughing, may help to slow the heartbeat.
 Ongoing SVT episodes typically require the sufferer to take medication on a daily basis, and some sufferers must undergo a procedure called catheter ablation to lessen the severity and frequency of episodes.

 Many people who suffer from supraventricular tachycardia are unaware that they have the condition because of a lack of symptoms.
 Symptoms are usually present when SVT episodes are frequent and ongoing.
 Episodes can also last a long time, and a sustained rapid heartbeat can cause more symptoms to occur.

 People who have a more severe and ongoing form of supraventricular tachycardia may experience:

 - Tightness in the throat

 - Sweating during episodes

-While SVT may be caused by other conditions such as Thyroid disease, lung disease, or another heart condition, other factors can contribute to this condition.
-The other SVT Causes can include:
+While SVT may be caused by thyroid disease, lung disease, or another heart condition, other factors can contribute to this condition as well.
+Other SVT causes can include:

 - Asthma medications